-Sawgrass Country Club will undergo a multi-million dollar renovation of all 27
+Sawgrass Country Club announces multi-million dollar Golf Course renovation project

 The three-year project began in May 2013 with the closure of the West nine.
 The second phase continues with the East nine holes in the spring and summer of 2014, followed by the South nine course in spring and summer of 2015.
 Sawgrass Country Club formerly hosted The Players Championship tournament from 1977 to 1981 prior to the tournament moving to its present location.

 The Sawgrass Country Club courses are being renovated as part of the club's master plan to refurbish the golf course infrastructure.
 All the fairways, tees and bunkers are part of the renovation project.
 Substantial improvement work will be done on other areas of the golf course, including the bridges, drainage, cart paths, bulkheads and the irrigation system.
 The greens renovation is planned for the future.